- Chapter 1. Principles and Purpose

 - At least two faculty members shall be appointed to the AIB from each college, and the number of faculty members appointed from each college shall be in proportion to the number of full-time faculty members in each college.

 - The Provost or designee shall determine the minimum number of members of the AIB and shall appoint the Chair.
-The Senior Associate Provost shall appoint all other faculty members to the AIB.
+The Provost or Provost’s designee shall appoint all other faculty members to the AIB.

-- The faculty members and the Chairperson shall be appointed for two-year staggered terms.
+- The faculty members and the Chair shall be appointed for two-year staggered terms.
 All members of the AIB may be reappointed.

 - Hearing Panels

-- The Director shall appoint a Hearing Panel of two members of the AIB, and one student, to adjudicate a charge of Academic Misconduct through Formal Resolution.
+- The Director or designee shall appoint a Hearing Panel of two members of the AIB and one Student Panel Member to adjudicate a charge of Academic Misconduct.

-- One of the members of the Hearing Panel is designated by the Director or designee as the Convener to conduct the Hearing.
+- One of the members of the Hearing Panel will be designated by the Director or designee as the Convener to conduct the Hearing.

 - When the accused Student is a graduate Student, the Hearing Panel must include graduate faculty and a graduate Student Panel Member.

-- The Director shall assign Hearing Panel members on the basis of availability and impartiality in a particular case.
-Neither faculty member may be from the same academic department in which the alleged offense occurred or the department in which the student is seeking a degree.
+- The Director or designee shall assign Hearing Panel members on the basis of availability and impartiality in a particular case.
+Neither faculty member may be from the same academic department in which the alleged offense occurred or the department in which the accused Student is seeking a degree.

 - When the appointed faculty members of the AIB are unable to serve on a particular case, the Director is authorized to appoint a faculty member from an appropriate department on an interim basis.